rbichage/pokamon/README.md

 ### Feature Modules

-The feature modules, represent a singular feature of the app, such as authentication.
+The feature modules, represent a singular feature of the app, such as pokedex (list of pokemon and the details).
 It allows us to decouple the features from the app itself and test these in isolation.

 > It is important to note that no feature modules should ever depend on other feature modules.